-- 6) The alarm behavior must support the following components, both locally and networkbased: - i.
+- 6) The alarm behavior must support the following components, both locally and network-based: - i.
 Potential-free contact connections for alarm wires and switch contacts - ii.
-Automatable and regular data transmission of measured values and - operating states using standardized email services (email and email traps) iii.
+Automatable and regular data transmission of measured values and operating states using standardized email services (email and email traps) - iii.
 HTTP/HTTPS - iv.
 SMS - v.
 SNMP trap messages - 7) Third party integration: - i.
-Compatible with the most important manufacturers on the market The system must be able to transfer the measured values collected from the monitored batteries and battery-related UPS solutions from different manufacturers to any manufacturer of monitoring systems based on a TCP/IP standardized SNMP/Modbus/BACnet data structure: The special requirements also include the flexible adaptability to generators, Solar and AC chargers as well as power distribution units and other power supply devices accessible in the network.
+The system must be compatible with the most important manufacturers on the market, able to transfer the measured values collected from the monitored batteries and battery-related UPS solutions from different manufacturers to any manufacturer of monitoring systems based on a TCP/IP standardized SNMP/Modbus/BACnet data structure.
+The special requirements also include the flexible adaptability to generators, Solar and AC chargers as well as power distribution units and other power supply devices accessible in the network.
 The integration must be flexible, intuitive and based on internationally recognized standards. - ii.
-In addition to Modbus TCP, a Modbus RS232 or RS485 platform must also be available as a series standard. - A simple connection to the "Remote Console Command (RCCMD)" software tool is desirable in order to automatically stop a variable number of UPS and battery-related assistance systems in a heterogeneous IT landscape if necessary. - iv.
-For automated analysis functions via Syslog Reveiver, the system must have a standardized remote syslog interface on remote syslog (Remote Syslog). - v.
-Optional: LonWorks, Profibus or other bus systems should above optionalAdapters are available.
+In addition to Modbus TCP, a Modbus RS232 or RS485 platform must also be available as a series standard. - iii.
+A simple connection to the "Remote Console Command (RCCMD)" software tool is desirable in order to automatically stop a variable number of UPS and battery-related assistance systems in a heterogeneous IT landscape if necessary. - iv.
+For automated analysis functions via Syslog Receiver, the system must have a standardized remote syslog interface on remote syslog (Remote Syslog). - v.
+Optional: LonWorks, Profibus or other bus systems

-- G. The battery management system (BMS) and all components must be designed for operating environments from 0°C to +60°C. - H. The battery management system (BMS) must not be custom-made, but must consist of commercially available standard componentswhich are available worldwide.
-The manufacturer must be able to provide reliable evidence that - his system is used and installed regularly. - it has been used successfully several times in the last 24 months, - technical support is available - the supply of spare partshe at least 10 yearsis guaranteed - allComponents developed in-house (in particular the central controller of the system connected to the network), testedand manufactures - his system is not an individually compiled module solution from different manufacturers that is sold under one label.
+- G. The battery management system (BMS) and all components must be designed for operating environments from 0°C to +60°C. - H. The battery management system (BMS) must not be custom-made, but must consist of commercially available standard components which are available worldwide.
+The manufacturer must be able to provide reliable evidence that - the system is used and installed regularly - it has been used successfully several times in the last 24 months - technical support is available - the supply of spare parts for at least 10 years is guaranteed - all components developed in-house (in particular the central controller of the system connected to the network), tested and manufactured - the system is not an individually compiled module solution from different manufacturers that is sold under one label.